 Whistler Blackcomb Fire & Ice Show

-The Fire & Ice Shows, which usually happen every Sunday, will not happen this winter.
-If you are looking for something to do with the family in the evenings, we suggest Vallea Lumina as a great alternative, read more in Magic in the Mountains: Winter Vallea Lumina.
+The Fire & Ice Show, which usually happen every Sunday in Skier’s Plaza, has a tentative start date of January 9.
+If you are looking for something to do with the family in the evenings, we suggest Vallea Lumina as another option, read more in Magic in the Mountains: Winter Vallea Lumina.

 bubly Tube Park